aeshirey/aeshirey.github.io/_posts/2021-11-17-solving-einstein-s-problem-with-smt.md

 (get-model)
 ```

-I print these out in Python and run the final script (which, with comments that I omitted in this post, makes the entire script 142 lines).
-The output file I created generates just over 1000 lines.
-When I run it through Z3 using `z3 einstein-generated.smt2`, I get the following output:
+I print these out in Python and run the script, generating just over 1000 lines of SMT-LIB code.
+When I run that through Z3 using `z3 einstein-generated.smt2`, I get the following output:

 ```
 sat